 - Production of Fruits, Vegetables, Turf, and Ornamental Plants

 Those that have passed the exam, must have more than three years of experience or a combined level of experience and education.
 Continuing Education Units must be reported in order to renew certification.

 ASHS Certified Horticulturist Program Status

-The American Society for Horticultural Science will cease accepting applications for the Certified Horticulturist Examination as of December 31, 2019.
-The ASHS Board of Directors decided to terminate the program after 11 years of operation.
-The program will remain in Legacy status with ASHS.
+The American Society for Horticultural Science move the Certified Horticulturist program into a Legacy phase in 2019.
 All current ASHS Certified Horticulturists will be able to retain their certification for 3-year intervals by meeting the requirements of attaining 30 continuing education units (CEUs) and paying the appropriate renewal fee.
 All other regulations regarding revocation of certification in the original application remain in effect for the duration of the certification.